Week 4: Question-Focused Analysis

 Tell the story with data

-• Which product(s) have a high customer rating by members?
+• Which product(s) have a high customer rating by customer type?

 • What day of the week do members buy those products?